 - Changes in the DMARC or SPF DNS records

-- DKIM or SPF authentication failures in traffic from your legitimate sources
+- DKIM, SPF, or DMARC authentication failures in traffic from your legitimate sources